 Space-to-Space Links

 A third mission network topology that can be considered, is space-to-space links (for example within a constellation of satellites).
-SDLS protocol and its associated Extended Procedures are designed to operate in a master-slave configuration.
-For nominal ground-to-space and space-to-ground links, the master is the mission operations center.
-It is also possible to use the SDLS protocol and its Extended Procedures for securing and managing space-to-space links.
+SDLS protocol and its associated Extended Procedures are designed to operate in a master-slave configuration, but it is also possible to use the SDLS protocol and its Extended Procedures for securing and managing space-to-space links.

-In all cases, there is no negotiation between endpoints: all directives are issued from a predetermined master (referred to as Initiator in [2]) toward a predetermined slave (referred to as Recipient in [2]).
+In all cases, there is no negotiation between endpoints as to which is the master: all directives are issued from a predetermined master (referred to as Initiator in [2]) toward a predetermined slave (referred to as Recipient in [2]).
 Therefore, in the case of space-to-space links, a hierarchy needs to be established among the communicating satellites so that for each connection a master (Initiator) and a slave (Recipient) is unambiguously defined.
 This hierarchy usually does not exist for space-to-space links and within a constellation.

 Moreover, a key management scheme needs to be implemented across the constellation.
 Possible examples are: